Goutam415/TransportSimpleAssignment/README.md

 ## Development server

 Clone this repository to your local system from `develop branch`.
 Change your directory to this application folder in which you have cloned the code via command line.
+Run `npm install` to install the dependencies. without running this command the project will not run.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding